-Investors would receive original capital only if all early maturity trigger points were missed and on the final observation date, the closing index level was above the barrier.
+Investors would receive original capital only if all maturity trigger points were missed and on the final observation date, the closing index level was above the barrier.

-If any option missed all the early maturity trigger points and closed below the barrier level on the final observation date, capital will be lost, normally on a one for one basis.
+If any of the above contracts missed all the early maturity trigger points and the underlying closed below the capital protection barrier on the final observation date, capital will be lost, normally on a one for one basis.

 Some providers also offer the risk/reward conundrum in a different way, often by introducing a second reference asset such as the S&P 500 or Euro Stoxx 50 index.
 Here the return will be referenced to the poorer performing index of the two; relative to an investment referencing one index only, this introduces greater risk of a return event not occurring and therefore you should look to be compensated for taking on this additional risk via a greater potential return.